-Smaller areas of redevelopment in the village may also take place – for example, it is likely that plans will formulated for a residential block to complete the third side of Jubilee Green.
+Smaller areas of redevelopment in the village may also take place – for example, it is possible that plans will formulated for a residential block to complete the third side of Jubilee Green.
 Planning permission is already in place for new housing in various parts of the village.